 Relevance assumes some grouping of causes followed by selection of most plausible item from the group (in [1] called relevance group).
 For example, all faults occurring at a physical component form a group, only one likely to be the cause of effects appeared.
-Following minimum cardinality principle over the structure, if one fault is relevant - single fault diagnosis, if certain number of faults - multiple fault diagnosis performed.
+Following the minimum cardinality principle over the structure, if one fault is relevant there is a single fault diagnosis and if certain number of faults there is performed multiple fault diagnosis.